About Béatrice

 One does not become a shaman.
 One is born one, forget and learn to remember… Although it took me a bit over three decades to actually “remember”, I now have no doubt that I was born one and lived the first few years of my life fully connected to Spirits; I could not fit into my human family who was rejecting me in the most horrible ways so I was spending the nights staring at the sky and talking to the Stars.
 This helped me survive against all odds.
 Back then, I was convinced that I would never grow to become an adult and that I would soon be back to ‘The Light’; but I have always promised Spirits (or whomever I was talking to) that if I did survive, it would be to serve the World…

 For the outside world, it was a very successful career.
-I hold a master degree and a PhD in political studies — even though studies and diploma have always come to me after real life experience; as a matter of fact, my first degree (when I was 17) was as an administrative assistant, and I was blessed in my journey to meet over and over teachers who believed in me and gave me a chance to pursue my studies.
+I hold a master degree and a PhD — even though studies and diploma have always come to me after real life experience.
 I have worked as a practitioner with the United Nations, non governmental organizations and local communities in over 30 countries on all continents; and I have visited more than 90 countries in the course of my career.
-I have advised several governments and international organizations.
+I have advised several governments and international organizations at the highest level of the decision making process.
 I also had a successful academic career as a researcher and University professor, and taught in the most prestigious universities around the world.
-I received awards (including two consecutive Fulbright Commission awards, one as a New Century Scholar) and my research was supported by grants from the most prestigious foundations in North America and Europe.
+I received awards (including two consecutive Fulbright Commission awards, one of them as a New Century Scholar) and my research was supported by grants from the most prestigious foundations in North America and Europe.
 I published several books and numerous articles, reports and contributions in different languages.

 “I am not what happened to me, I am what I choose to become”